mhdzidannn/Car-Expert/README.md

 - This mobile app has 2 types of users:

     ->  Normal Users, those who buys the cars
     ->  Dealers, those who sells cars

-# Explanation of Assigned Task

-# The Requirement of the Task
+- User Functionality:

+    ->  Search for a car using a search engine
+    ->  View car advertisements (by brand, dealer, recommended, searched) ->  Contact dealers via whatsapp or call
+    ->  Like advertisements and save to be viewed later (can also unlike) ->  View news related to automobile extracted from [Autoblog](https://www.autoblog.com/) ->  Edit user's own profile

+- Dealer Functionality:

+    ->  View own car advertisements
+    ->  Create car advertisements
+    ->  Receive message for liked car advertisements from users ->  Edit user's own profile

 # The Project Timeline